betthisisnttaken/priceless-v5-ref-app/README.md

       - `mastercard.api.consumer.key` - Consumer key.
 Copy this from "Sandbox/Production Keys" on your project page
       - `mastercard.api.key.alias` - Key alias.
 Default key alias for sandbox is `keyalias`.
       - `mastercard.api.keystore.password` - Keystore password.
 Default keystore password for sandbox project is `keystorepassword`.
-9. Run `mvn clean install` from the root of the project directory.
+9. Run `mvn clean package` from the root of the project directory.
-10. Open the project in your favorite IDE and check the console for output.
+10. Open the project in your favorite IDE and check the console for output. or
+11. Open a Terminal and navigate to the /target folder and run `java -jar priceless-v5-client.jar`

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------